Guided hiking

 - Hike the Cares Gorge and visit the Fuente De cable car

-With high limestone peaks, alpine meadows and the deep and famous Cares gorge, the Picos de Europa has a superb range of hikes.
+With high limestone peaks, alpine meadows and the deep and famous Cares gorge, the Picos de Europa National Park in Northern Spain has a superb range of hikes.

-Choose between two hikes each day – a higher harder and lower easier hike.
+Choose between two hikes each day – a harder, higher hike and an easier, lower hike.
 It’s a great way for you to set your own pace for the week.

-The holiday is based at two pretty villages – Arenas de Cabrales and Cosgaya.
+The holiday is based in two pretty villages - Arenas de Cabrales and Cosgaya.
 This allows us to explore both the northern and southern sides of the park.

 The Picos de Europa National Park

-The Picos de Europa initially became a National Park in 1918, however it wasn’t until as recently as 1995 that its area was expanded and it became the National Park we know and love today.
-Alongside it´s National Park status the Picos was also recognised in 2003 by UNESCO to have world wide importance as a biosphere reserve.
+The Picos de Europa was designated a National Park in 1918; however, it wasn't until as recently as 1995 that its area was expanded, and it became the National Park we know and love today.
+Alongside its National Park status, the Picos was also recognised in 2003 by UNESCO to have worldwide importance as a biosphere reserve.

 ve this drink to you with a flourish!

-Here a battle between the Iberian Christians and the Moors is said to have taken place in 722 AD.
-This battle is regarded as the beginning of the Reconcquista.
+Here, a battle between the Iberian Christians and the Moors is said to have taken place in 722 AD.
+This battle is regarded as the beginning of the Reconquista.

 We’ve included the distances, ascents and highest altitude reached for each hike.
 On some routes, there is a range of distances due to there being different options – usually the guides will decide during the week which option the group will take.
 Please take note of the distances and ascents and make sure that you are fit enough to do the routes.